FernandoTAA/partner/README.md

 # Partner

-Partner is a API system that manages partner saving, getting by id and geo location.
+Partner is a API system that manages partner saving, getting by id and geolocation.

 ## Requisite